 - The virus can cause unchecked proliferation of cervical cells leading to cervical cancer.

-There are two external signs of ovulation that can be observed.
+There are 2 external signs of ovulation that can be observed.

 - Ovulation marks a change in hormone levels of the female body.